 Become an innovative problem solver in Wentworth's interdisciplinary Electromechanical program and prepare for a career as a professional engineer.

-The Electromechanical Engineering (BELM) program is a five-year engineering program with a dynamic interdisciplinary character and unique approach to learning.
-Grounded in a solid foundation of mathematics, science, and the humanities and social sciences, this program incorporates all the essential elements of an electrical and mechanical engineering curriculum.
-This program features engineering design courses throughout its five-year study, extensive use of computers to solve engineering problems and a faculty committee management structure that responds quickly to industrial changes and the academic needs of students.
-Wentworth stresses the importance of a hands-on experience, which means BELM students spend a great deal of time working in our state-of-the-art laboratories.
-Computers and microprocessors are a large part of the program; students use computers and test equipment extensively to verify and develop principles of engineering in diverse areas such as mechanics of materials, embedded microcontroller systems, analog and digital circuit design, thermodynamics, vibrations, materials science, feedback controls and machine design.
+Grounded in a solid foundation of mathematics, science, and the humanities, the Electromechanical Engineering program incorporates all the essential elements of an electrical and mechanical engineering curriculum.
+You'll use computers and test equipment extensively to verify and develop principles of engineering in diverse areas such as mechanics of materials, embedded microcontroller systems, analog, and digital circuit design, thermodynamics, vibrations, materials science, feedback controls, and machine design.

 Only accredited engineering degree of its kind in U.S.